cupofteame/DiscordMC/README.md

 - `discordmc.reload` - Allows use of the reload command
 - `discordmc.status` - Allows use of the status command
 - `discordmc.togglelinking` - Allows toggling the ability to link accounts
+- `discordmc.linkaccount` - Allows linking Minecraft and Discord accounts (default: true)

 ## Account Linking

 1. Use the `/link` command in Discord to generate a link code
 2. In Minecraft, use `/link <code>` to complete the linking process
 3. Once linked, your Discord account will be assigned a configurable role

+## Configuration

+The `config.yml` file allows you to customize various aspects of the plugin, including:
+- Discord bot token
+- Discord channel IDs for chat relay and sync info
+- MongoDB connection details
+- Linked account role settings

+## Messages

+The `messages.yml` file contains all the plugin messages, allowing for easy customization and localization.

 ## Support